gar1t/e2/doc/tutorial.rst

 That looks perfect!
 Except that ``Db`` isn't defined.
 How are we going to solve this?
-Erlang, after all, doesn't have global variables -- we can't just write to some shared heap and grab a reference to our database!
+Erlang, after all, doesn't have global variables -- we can't just write to a shared heap and grab a reference to our database!

 There are two ways to deal with this:

-- When a ``mydb_client_handler`` is started, specify a database reference as an argument
+- When a client handler process is started using ``mydb_client_handler:start_link``, specify a database reference as an additional argument
 - Run a registered database service within the application

 This is a legitimate design consideration -- either approach is valid and would work.
 Let's think through the issues.

-- If we added a ``Db`` argument to ``mydb_client_handler:start_link/``, we're making it slightly harder to start a handler task -- in general, in Erlang, you want to make it easier to start processes, not harder
+- If we added a ``Db`` argument to ``mydb_client_handler:start_link``, we're making it slightly harder to start a handler task.
+Generally, in Erlang, you want to make it easier to start processes, not harder.

-- The database file is a shared resources -- if we let each task have direct access to it, we might run into concurrency related problems
+- The database file is a shared resources -- if we let each task have direct access to it, we might run into concurrency related problems.

-- Since e2 is "service oriented", maybe creating a separate data access *service* won't be that hard
+- Since e2 is "service oriented", maybe creating a separate data access *service* won't be that hard.
+Hmmm.

 Registered services are Erlang's equivalent of `singletons`_.
 This is really what we want -- something that's "just there" that we can use.
 Our code could